Mathematics (MATH)

 Satisfies: Quantitative and Symbolic Reasoning proficiency with a grade ≥C.

-The course explores sets, basic logic, truth tables, elementary probability, statistics and basic finance mathematics.
+Explores sets, basic logic, truth tables, elementary probability, statistics, and basic finance mathematics.
 The spirit of the course is one of reasoning and problem solving.
 This is a terminal course intended for students not taking any other mathematics courses for their program of study.
 This proficiency may be satisfied by examination.

 MATH 114.
 ALGEBRA CONCEPTS.
 5 Credits.